What Happens if You Overpay the IRS?

 In the case of simple errors, the IRS will often catch your mistake and make its own corrections.
 In this case, you’ll receive a letter in the mail — along with a check — if you’ve legitimately overpaid your taxes.

 Unfortunately, it’s not the job of the IRS to catch an overpayment you may have made.
 In fact, the corrections it makes in favor of taxpayers are generally limited to obvious math errors.
 In other words, if you fail to claim a deduction or tax credit that you deserve, the IRS isn’t going to go out of its way to let you know about it.
-That’s why it usually pays to work with an accountant or tax advisor.
+That’s why working with an accountant or tax advisor usually pays.

 But even if the IRS does determine that you made an overpayment, the timetable for receiving your notification and payment is uncertain.
-If you’re 100% sure that you’ve overpaid the IRS, it’s always best to take action rather than waiting for the agency to make a move on its own.
+If you’re 100% sure you’ve overpaid the IRS, it’s always best to take action rather than wait for the agency to make a move on its own.

 BEFORE YOU GO